pawrob/python_machine_learning/README.md

 Linear regression algorithm that predicts student marks based on their previous marks.
 ### K nearest neighbors
 KNN alghoritm which can redict vehicle class basing on atributes
+### Support vector machine
+SVM alghoritm which can predict brest cancer by symptomps